SumoLogic/sumologic-documentation/docs/send-data/sources/hosted-collectors/cloud-to-cloud-integration-framework/azure-event-hubs-source.md

 ---
 id: azure-event-hubs-source
+title: Azure Event Hubs Source
 ---

-# Azure Event Hubs Source
+#

 The Azure Event Hubs Source provides a secure endpoint to receive data from Azure Event Hubs.
 It securely stores the required authentication, scheduling, and state tracking information.